Head's up, there might be affiliate links ahead!

-Not only does asparagus taste amazing, but it also’s so simple and quick to make and a natural diuretic, so if you’re feeling particularly watery, it’s going to help drain it all out.
+Not only does asparagus taste amazing, but it’s also so simple and quick to make and a natural diuretic, so if you’re feeling particularly puffy, it’s going to help drain it all out.
 Yes, it does make your pee smell funky, but it has great digestive benefits and it’s loaded with fiber, so it’s worth overlooking that little detail.

 Cream of asparagus soup recipe